-Lots of IT professionals use Windows 8 and Hyper-V to run various virtual machines.
-Naturally the really important VMs you would want backed up often and efficiently, but how to create a Windows 8 Client Hyper-V backup?
+Lots of IT professionals use Windows 10 or Windows 8 and Hyper-V to run various virtual machines.
+Naturally the really important VMs you would want backed up often and efficiently, but how exactly is a Windows 10 client Hyper-V backup set up?

-A very suitable solution is BackupChain, a server backup software for Windows which also works on Windows 8.1 and Windows Server 2012 R2.
+Below are the steps to set up a virtual machine backup task using BackupChain, a server backup software for Windows which also works on Windows 10 / 8 and Windows Server 2016.

 Using a couple of clicks, all you need to do is create a new task as shown below:

 Then select the VMs you would like backed up by checking them: